MediaComem/comem-archidep/ex/docker-compose-todolist.md

 ![Simplified architecture](nginx-php-fpm-deployment-simplified.png)

-Aside from Systemd, your server-side deployment is composed of 3 processes:
+Aside from systemd, your server-side deployment is composed of 3 processes:

-* Nginx, the **reverse proxy**.
+- Nginx, the **reverse proxy**.
-* The PHP todolist, the **application** itself.
+- The PHP todolist, the **application** itself.
-* A MySQL **database** server.
+- A MySQL **database** server.

-In a Compose deployment, you want to isolate them as separate services per the Docker philosophy.
+In a Compose deployment, you want to isolate them as separate services as per the Docker philosophy.
 Therefore, your goal is to write a Compose file defining 3 services.

 Start by naming these services.
 Choose a naming convention:

-* Some people prefer to name each service after the tool that will be running in the container, for example: `nginx`, `php`, `mysql`.
+- Some people prefer to name each service after the tool that will be running in the container, for example: `nginx`, `php`, `mysql`.
-* Other prefer a more semantic naming convention: `reverse-proxy`, `application` and `database` (or `rp`, `app` and `db` if you are feeling terse).
+- Other prefer a more semantic naming convention: `reverse-proxy`, `application` and `database` (or `rp`, `app` and `db` if you are feeling terse).

 > :gem: You will sometimes use these names on the command line when running